rust-lang/blog.rust-lang.org/content/Rust-1.92.0.md

 Rust's `unused_must_use` lint warns when ignoring the return value of a function, if the function or its return type is annotated with `#[must_use]`.
 For instance, this warns if ignoring a return type of `Result`, to remind you to use `?`, or something like `.expect("...")`.

-However, some functions return `Result`, but the error type they use is not actually "inhabited", meaning it can never exist in real code (e.g. the [`!`](https://doc.rust-lang.org/std/primitive.never.html) or [`Infallible`](https://doc.rust-lang.org/std/convert/enum.Infallible.html) types).
+However, some functions return `Result`, but the error type they use is not actually "inhabited", meaning you cannot construct any values of that type (e.g. the [`!`](https://doc.rust-lang.org/std/primitive.never.html) or [`Infallible`](https://doc.rust-lang.org/std/convert/enum.Infallible.html) types).

 The `unused_must_use` lint now no longer warns on `Result<(), UninhabitedType>`, or on `ControlFlow<UninhabitedType, ()>`.
 For instance, it will not warn on `Result<(), Infallible>`.
 This avoids having to check for an error that can never happen.